MLSysOps/DataCI/README.md

 and evaluation on streaming scenarios.

 DataCI is featured for
-- 🐣 **Easy to use**: enable DataCI management by only few lines of modification to your existing data-centric functions and pipelines
+- :hatching_chick: **Easy to use**: Enable DataCI management by only few lines of modification to your existing data-centric functions and pipelines
-- 🗂️ **Version Control**: Track versions of streaming data, data-centric pipelines, running results and their lineages
+- :card_index_dividers: **Version Control**: Track versions of streaming data, data-centric pipelines, running results and their lineages
-- 📊 **Auto Benchmark**: Evaluate pipeline automatically on new streaming data and data-centric functions
+- :ocean: **Streaming Simulation**: Testbed for developing and evaluating data-centric pipelines under simulated streaming settings (WIP)

 This project is still under development.
 Please feel free to open an issue if you have any questions or suggestions.
 - [Installation](#installation-construction)